-In 2014 the Center for Medicare & Medicaid Innovation awarded Connecticut a four year, $45 million State Innovation Model (SIM) Test Grant.
-Connecticut’s SIM (CT SIM) is working to improve Connecticut’s healthcare system for the majority of residents by establishing a whole-person-centered healthcare system that improves community health and eliminates health inequities; ensures superior access, quality and care experience, empowers individuals to actively participate in their health and healthcare; and improves affordability by reducing healthcare costs.
+In 2014, the Center for Medicare & Medicaid Innovation awarded Connecticut a four year, $45 million State Innovation Model (SIM) Test Grant.
+Connecticut’s SIM (CT SIM) worked to improve Connecticut’s healthcare system for the majority of residents by establishing a whole-person-centered healthcare system that aimed to improve community health and eliminate health inequities, ensure superior access, quality and care experience, empower individuals to actively participate in their health and healthcare, and improve affordability by reducing healthcare costs.

 Drs.
-Robert Aseltine of UConn Health and Paul Cleary of Yale University co-direct the CT SIM evaluation to determine its impact on Connecticut’s healthcare consumers, providers, and organizations.
-The evaluation focuses on tracking progress towards the SIM aims and provides opportunities for continuous quality improvement
+Robert Aseltine of UConn Health and Paul Cleary of Yale University co-directed the CT SIM evaluation to determine its impact on Connecticut’s healthcare consumers, providers, and organizations.
+The evaluation focused on tracking progress towards the SIM aims and provided opportunities for continuous quality improvement.

-The State of Connecticut has contracted with UConn Health and Yale University to monitor and report on the process and impact of CT SIM.
-The evaluation team uses data from several Connecticut State Agencies to calculate results.
-A dashboard has been created to present progress towards meeting the planned CT SIM goals.
+The State of Connecticut contracted with UConn Health and Yale University to monitor and report on the process and impact of CT SIM.
+The evaluation team used data from several Connecticut State Agencies to calculate results.
+A data dashboard was created to present progress towards meeting the planned CT SIM goals.

 The CT SIM Dashboard is a web-based presentation of approximately 30 measures used to monitor and report on the process and impact of SIM.
-Measure topics include population health, healthcare costs, healthcare delivery, and health insurance transformation.
-Population Health measures, PCMH+, and CCIP are updated yearly.
-Other measures are updated quarterly.
+Measure topics included population health, healthcare costs, healthcare delivery, and health insurance transformation.
+Population health measures, PCMH+, and CCIP were updated yearly.
+Other measures were updated quarterly.

 The dashboard presents overall results for each measure and by categories including age, gender, race/ethnicity, income, insurance payer as the data allows.
 Overall results are compared to targets to show progress towards meeting the planned CT SIM goals.
 Targets, future predicted values, were calculated using pre-SIM historical data and trends.
-A goal of 5% decrease of predicted values over 5 years of SIM programming was set and distributed equally over 5 years for yearly targets of 1% decrease per year off of predicted values.
-Predicted values were used to account for upward and downward trends that are found in many performance measures.
+A goal of a five percent decrease in predicted values over the five years of SIM programming was set.
+The decrease was distributed equally over the five year span with the yearly targets set at a one percent decrease per year off of predicted values.
+Predicted values were used to account for upward and downward trends that were found in many performance measures.